zenaan/quick-fixes-ftfw/zfs/zfs.md

 	# The zpool status error still appears, so clear it:
 	zpool clear bak_pool $BAK_DEV2

-	# Take 2: running zpool's suggested "clear" command, completely restarts the resilvering; in
+	# Take 2: running zpool's suggested "clear" command, completely restarts the resilvering;
-	# the test used for writing this, zfs must sync about 675 Gib, across USB2, taking roughly 7
+	# in the real life (and needed) test used for writing this, zfs must sync about 675 Gib,
-	# hours.
+	# across USB2, taking roughly 7 hours.

+So far, the author's ZFS resilver across a USB interface has not succeeded.

-Assuming the same failure repeats, it may be time to buy a better USB SATA controller (adaptor), and/or check the progress of the ZFS bug report about this here:
+Assuming the same failure repeats (it did), it may be time to buy a better USB SATA controller (adaptor), and/or to check the progress of the ZFS bug report about this here:
 [With new scan code, interrupted ZFS Resilvers start over from zero #9646](https://github.com/openzfs/zfs/issues/9646)